StartOS Documentation

 start-cli kiosk disable

-List disks and repair filesystem issues.
+List and repair storage devices.

 start-cli disk list